Polydile/dile-components/docs/crud/ajax.md

 - **url**: String, the URL for the conection.
 - **statusSuccessCodes**: Array, the list of http response codes handled as success by this component.
 By default is [200, 201].
 - **language**: String, the feedback messages language.
 Available 'en', 'es'.
 Falllback to 'en'.
+- **sendDataAsFormData**: Boolean, default false.
+If sendDataAsFormData property is set to true, the `dile-ajax` component will send a formData object instead of a JSON object.

 ### Methods

 - **generateRequest()**: method to execute the configured connection in the dile-ajax component.

 ### Custom Events